-DUI Court is a court designed to address HIGH RISK and HIGH NEED offenders.
-When determining whether an offender is high risk, the following indicators should be looked for:
+When determining whether a participant is high risk, the following indicators should be looked for:

-- 1. Offense is the second or third within seven years. - 2.
-Offender has a cluster of DUIs outside the seven year period. - 3.
-Offender has a failed or prior completed Deferred Prosecution. - 4.
-Offender has other Alcohol or Drug fueled offenses (e.g. DV, Thefts of Alcohol or drug based crimes).
+- 1. Participant has a cluster of DUIs outside the seven year period. - 2.
+Participant has a failed or prior completed Deferred Prosecution. - 3.
+Participant has other Alcohol or Drug fueled offenses (e.g. DV, Thefts of Alcohol or drug based crimes). - Some first offenders may qualify based on Risk Assessment and Evaluation.

-NOTE: First time offenders may be eligible if they meet high risk/high need criteria, however the main focus is on offenders that meet the criteria above.
+NOTE: First time participants may be eligible if they meet high risk/high need criteria, however the main focus is on participants that meet the criteria above.